 Building and managing Go function dependencies

-At the build stage, Cloud Functions automatically installs dependencies required for a Go function to run when creating a new function version.
+At the build stage, Cloud Functions automatically installs dependencies required for a Go function when creating a new function version.

 Note